quixio/quix-docs/docs/get-started/glossary.md

 ## Code Samples

 Quix contains a large number of [open source](https://github.com/quixio/quix-samples){target=_blank} Code Samples.
 You can use these to quickly build out your stream processing pipeline.
 Generally the code samples are divided into three main categories: source, transform, destination.
-You can access the Code Samples from within the Quix Portal by using the navigation menu as show here:
+You can access the Code Samples from within the UI by using the navigation menu as show here:

 ![Code Samples](../images/code-samples.png){height=30%}